Untold Stories, Southeast Asian Clubs: Ceres-La Salle FC

 Soon calls were made to Ali Go, a Filipino international and one of the more prominent figures to have emerged from the island.

-With his playing career winding down, Go agreed to join the club – newly renamed Ceres-La Salle FC – as he began his next chapter as a coach.
+With his playing career winding down, Go agreed to join the club – newly renamed Ceres-La Salle FC – as he began his next chapter as their head coach.

-Now the club’s head coach and one of the driving forces behind its rapid rise to the top of Filipino football, Go told FourFourTwo it was the vision of the Yanson brothers that first attracted him to the club.
+After a successful spell Go moved into the role of technical director and one of the driving forces behind the club's rapid rise to the top of Filipino football told FourFourTwo it was the vision of the Yanson brothers that first attracted him to the club.

 “I had known the family for a long time, maybe 20 years or so, and they’ve always been so passionate about football, supporting young players from Bacolod and elsewhere,” he explains.